 Translational Challenges

-Each Translational Challenge targets a specific area or disease with life science research that’s ripe for translation, and currently immature pipelines to get these discoveries to patients.
+Each Translational Challenge targets a specific area or disease where research has great potential to deliver impact but lacks the translational infrastructure needed to bring discoveries to patients.

-We bring our science, advice and funding to these challenges, and also work closely with partners to tap into their expertise and capabilities.
+We bring our science, expertise and funding to these challenges, working with charities and people affected by these conditions to help guide us.
+We also work closely with partners to tap into their expertise and capabilities.

 Our Translational Challenges